 Phase 1

-Phase 1 of the public consultation, which took place in June 2024, invited feedback on existing conditions and design options.
+Phase 1 of the public consultation, held in June 2024, invited feedback on existing conditions and design options, including the Danforth Avenue section.
 The City received input from over 1,800 individuals online and at in-person events.

 While we aim to provide fully accessible content, there is no text alternative available for some of the content on this page.
 If you require alternate formats or need assistance understanding our maps, drawings or any other content, please contact us at 416-338-2830 or email DanforthKingston@toronto.ca.